Artisanal and Small-Scale Mining (ASM) Cobalt Framework Consultation

-The global stakeholder consultation on the Draft ASM Cobalt Framework will take place throughout the months of June and July 2021, supported by Responsible Cobalt Initiative (RCI) and the Global Battery Alliance’s Cobalt Action Partnership (GBA CAP).
+The global stakeholder consultation on the Draft ASM Cobalt Framework took place throughout the months of June and July 2021, supported by Responsible Cobalt Initiative (RCI) and the Global Battery Alliance’s Cobalt Action Partnership (GBA CAP).

-It will be carried out on behalf of the CAP by two NGOs, IMPACT and RESOLVE, who collectively have decades of experience carrying out multi-stakeholder consultations related to local, national, and regional governance; beneficiation and market expectations of high value commodities; and natural resources in high risk areas.
+It was carried out on behalf of the CAP by two facilitators, IMPACT and RESOLVE, who collectively have decades of experience carrying out multi-stakeholder consultations related to local, national, and regional governance; beneficiation and market expectations of high value commodities; and natural resources in high risk areas.

-In-person consultations will be held in Lubumbashi and Kolwezi in the Democratic Republic of Congo (DRC) as well as in the nation’s capital, Kinshasa.
-A mixed-research method will be deployed: workshops, individual interviews, focus groups, and small technical group meetings.
-The intent is to enable a large and representative number of actors in the artisanal mining sector, including women and men from surrounding communities, to directly inform the process.
-DRC stakeholders will also be invited to share comments in French (or English) on the consultation website and can submit detailed comments on the ASM Cobalt Framework within that document.
+In-person consultations were held in Lubumbashi and Kolwezi in the Democratic Republic of Congo (DRC) as well as in the nation’s capital, Kinshasa.
+A mixed-research method was deployed: workshops, individual interviews, focus groups, and small technical group meetings.
+The intent was to enable a large and representative number of actors in the artisanal mining sector, including women and men from surrounding communities, to directly inform the process.
+DRC stakeholders were also invited to share comments in French (or English) on the consultation website and could submit detailed comments on the ASM Cobalt Framework within that document.